AceCentre/AACSpeakHelper/docs/configure.md

 # Configure

+AACSpeakHelper now uses a modern, intuitive configuration system with positive boolean logic.
+This guide explains how to configure it effectively.

+## New Configuration System

+✅ **Positive Boolean Logic**: `enabled = true` instead of confusing `no_translate = False`
+✅ **Clear Language**: "Enable translation?" instead of "Disable translation?"
+✅ **Modular Pipeline**: Configure processing order with `pipeline = translate,transliterate,tts` ✅ **Self-Documenting**: Configuration keys clearly indicate their purpose

 After installation, you need to configure the application.
 There are two main ways to configure AACSpeakHelper:

 1. **CLI Configuration Tool** - Use our command-line configuration tool `Configure AACSpeakHelper CLI` (recommended)